Dementia in cats: spotting the signs of feline dementia

 Last Updated: 23/11/2023

-Feline dementia has become more popular in recent years – a side effect of modern-day cats leading longer lives than ever before.
+Cat dementia has become more common in recent years — a side effect of modern-day cats leading longer lives than ever before.

 Let’s take a closer look at dementia in cats: what is it, how to spot the signs, and how to make sure your cat stays well looked after during their elderly years.

-Feline dementia, formally known as Cognitive Dysfunction Syndrome (CDS), works in a very similar way to Dementia and Alzheimer ’s disease in humans.
+Feline dementia, previously known as Cognitive Dysfunction Syndrome (CDS), works in a very similar way to Dementia and Alzheimer ’s disease in humans.

 As cats grow older, their cognitive (brain) function can start to degenerate.
 Some cases are worse than others, and Dementia is diagnosed in cats according to symptoms and behaviour.

 As with humans, it can be difficult to decide if a cat’s symptoms are serious or if they’re ‘just old age.’
-With Cognitive Dysfunction, there is definitely some overlap.
+With feline dementia, there is definitely some overlap.